wazuh/wazuh-documentation/source/amazon/services/vpc.rst

 .. thumbnail:: ../../images/aws/aws-create-firehose-1.png
   :align: center
-  :width: 100%
+  :width: 70%

 2. Click on the *Create bucket*:

 .. thumbnail:: ../../images/aws/aws-create-firehose-2.png
   :align: center
-  :width: 100%
+  :width: 70%

 3. Create a new bucket, giving it a name and clicking on the *Create* button.
-Don't forget to save its Bucket ARN, you'll need it later in the process:
+Don't forget to save its Bucket ARN, user will need it later in the process:

 .. thumbnail:: ../../images/aws/aws-create-firehose-3.png
   :align: center
-  :width: 50%
+  :width: 45%

 4. Go to Services > Compute > EC2:

 .. thumbnail:: ../../images/aws/aws-create-vpc-1.png
   :align: center
-  :width: 100%
+  :width: 70%

 5. Go to Network & Security > Network Interfaces on the left menu.
 Select a network interface and select *Create a flow log* on the *Actions* menu:

 .. thumbnail:: ../../images/aws/aws-create-vpc-2.png
   :align: center
-  :width: 100%
+  :width: 70%

 6. Change all fields to look like the following screenshot and paste the ARN of the previously created bucket:

 .. thumbnail:: ../../images/aws/aws-create-vpc-3.png
   :align: center
-  :width: 100%
+  :width: 70%

 Wazuh configuration
 -------------------